Persistent VSS Snapshots

 Veeam Backup & Replication uses the persistent VSS snapshot technology if the VM meets the following requirements:

-• The version of Microsoft Exchange installed on the VM is listed in section Supported Applications.
+- The version of Microsoft Exchange installed on the VM is listed in the Supported Applications section of Supported Platforms and Applications.